zakski/accrete-starform-stargen/docs/notes/branches & forks & stubs/pre-github/burdick - accrete.md

 - Burdick Version: n/a
 - Key: Nyrath.1995

-Nyrath, like Burrell and a few others, has a cached copy of what I assume is one of the first gen iterations of Burdick's accrete program.
+Nyrath, like Burrell and a few others, has a cached copy of Burdick's accrete program.
 This version is dated as been last modified later than Burrell's copy, so we have a potential version order between them.

+#### Compile/Run Status
+- Compiles:
+  - On Mac: ???, written in C.
+  - On Windows: Fails using gradle/Visualcpp.
+  - On Linux (WSL2): Fails using gcc.
+- Runs:
+  - N/A

 ### [Accrete](http://seegras.discordia.ch/Roleplay/Traveller/Software/Accrete.tgz)
 - Resource Name: 1999 - Peter Keel - Accrete